Strongly Sublinear Algorithms for Testing Pattern Freeness: High-level description of the basic algorithm for testing freeness of a pattern of size 4

-$\bullet$ At some places in the algorithm above, we had to test for $\nu$-appearances (or restricted $\nu$-appearances) in `dense' subgrids of $G_n$.
-For this, we need that all our algorithms are ER, which will be implicitly clear from the description.
+\item At some places in the algorithm above, we had to test for $\nu$-appearances (or restricted $\nu$-appearances) in `dense' subgrids of $G_n$.
+For this, we need all our algorithms to be ER, which will be implicitly clear from the description.
+We also need to take care of reducing the total error when we run a non-constant number of tests, or want to guarantee a large success probability for a large number of events - this is done by a trivial amplification that results in a multiplicative $\polylog n$ factor.

-$\bullet$ In Case 1, we have reduced the problem of finding a $\pi$-appearance in $G_n$, that is assumed to be $\eps$-far from $\pi$-free, to the same problem on a subrange of the indices (formed by a small component) of size $\Theta(n/m)$ (with a smaller but constant distance parameter $\eps' < \eps$).
-For the setting of $m=\sqrt{n},$ solving the problem on the reduced domain was trivial -- it was done by querying all indices in the subrange.
-In the general algorithm, where our goal is a query complexity of $n^{o(1)}$, we set $m= n^{\delta}$ for an appropriate small $\delta$.
-Then we apply self-recursion in Case 1.
+\item In Case 1, we reduced the problem of finding a $\pi$-appearance in $G_n$ that is assumed to be $\eps$-far from $\pi$-free, to the same problem on a subrange of the indices (formed by a small component) of size $\Theta(n/m)$ (with a smaller but constant distance parameter $\eps' < \eps$).
+For the setting of $m=\sqrt{n},$ solving the problem on the reduced domain was trivially done by querying all indices in the subrange.
+In the general algorithm, where our goal is a query complexity of $n^{o(1)}$, we set $m= n^{\delta}$ for an appropriately small $\delta$ and apply self-recursion in Case 1.

-$\bullet$ In Case 5, we had to test for $\nu$-freeness (or for restricted $\pi$-appearances) for $\nu \in \mathcal S_2$ for {\em every} small-sized component in $G_{m',m'}$.
+\item In Case 5, we had to test for $\nu$-freeness (or for restricted $\pi$-appearances) for $\nu \in \mathcal S_2$ for {\em every} small component of size $\Theta(n/m)$ in $G_{m',m'}$.
 This entails a collection of $O(m)$ tests, where we want to assign a large success probability to each one of them.
 We also need to guarantee a large success probability to correctly tagging each of the $\Theta(m^2)$ boxes as part of the layering procedure.
-A similar need will arise also in the general algorithm.
+A similar need will also arise in the general algorithm.
 We amplify the success probability by multiplying our number of queries by $\log^2 n$ which will imply less than $1/n^{\Omega(\log n)}$ failure probability for each individual event in such collection.
-We will not comment more on this point, and assume implicitly that in all such places, all events occur w.h.p.
+We will not comment more on this point, and assume implicitly that in all such places, all needed events occur w.h.p.

+\item In Cases 2, 3, 4 we end up testing $\nu$-freeness for $\nu \in \mathcal S_2 \cup \mathcal S_3$ in dense boxes, or $\phi$-legged $\nu$-freeness of such $\nu$ in components of multiple dense boxes.
+An averaging argument shows that this can simply be done by sampling one box or component, and making queries to all indices therein.